compodoc/website/src/docs/live-example-tab.md

-# Components and directives example tags
+# Components, directives and services example tags

-Live demo examples tab can be added to components and directives documentation pages by the help of <example-url> tag.
+Live demo examples tab can be added to components, directives and services documentation pages by the help of <example-url> tag.

 ```js
  /**